Orafilynie/Old-BurgerCodeGen/readme.md

 node index.js
 ```

-Please ensure the bot is invited to your Discord server with the appropriate permissions.
+Please ensure the bot is invited to your Discord server with the administrator permissions.

+## Setup

+To setup the bot, use the `/deploy` command in any discord channel.

+It will automatically create the categories and channel for the bot to use, and store the IDs inside a file called `data.json` at the root folder.

+Please do not delete the `data.json` unless you want to redeploy the bot.

 ## Usage

 1. **Initiate a Request**

-   - Go to the channel specified by `BUTTON_CHANNEL_ID`.
+   - Go to the code generation channel.
    - Click on the Generate button to start the process.

 2. **Follow the Prompts**

    - The bot will create a private channel for your request.
    - Click Start to begin.
-   - Select the number of lots you want (each lot contains 2 codes).
-   - Choose the number of meat codes; the rest will be vegetarian.
+   - Follow the instructions

 3. **Confirm and Receive Codes**